foreachthing/makeMoney/README.md

                         '0') mm

 Serial Number Settings:
+  -s                    Turn serial numbers off.
+(Default: False) -sb                   Turn serial numbers on the back side off.
+(Default:
+                        False)
   -sns int              Define seed for randomness of serial numbers.
 Default:
-                        a random (right now: 819212364 - will be different next time) number will be used.
+                        a random (right now: 927164258 - will be different next time) number will be used.
   -sn START END         Start and end value of serial number.
 Minimum = 0,
                         Maximum = 2'147'483'647, default: (1, 2147483647).